Dr. Kathryn D. “Cathy” Brown

 She started the NTSO in 2004 with a dream to give amateur and volunteer musicians an opportunity to play in a full orchestra setting and share the excitement and improved quality of life that comes from playing music.
 The NTSO presents a great opportunity for both musicians and audiences to experience the passion and diligence behind performing great music purely for the love of it.

-It is Dr. Brown’s goal that everyone recognizes the accessibility and positive effects of experiencing orchestral music in their lives.
-She strives to create a space that is welcoming and exciting while honoring long-standing orchestral traditions.
+Dr. Brown’s goal is for everyone to recognize the accessibility and positive effects of orchestral music.
+She strives to create a space that is welcoming and exciting while honoring long-standing traditions.
 Her love of music radiates the moment she steps on the podium.
-The leadership, fellowship, and passion she offers the orchestra is a significant part of what makes this group stand out from others.
+Her leadership, fellowship, and passion is a significant part of what makes this performing arts group unique.

-Previous professional conducting experiences include Director of Orchestra for Cathedral of Hope UCC, Artistic Director for The Women’s Chorus of Dallas, and Assistant Conductor of The University of Texas at Arlington Symphony Orchestra.
-Dr. Brown also served as a Graduate Teaching Assistant for the UTA String Division and was the Artistic Director and Conductor of the Oak Lawn Band.
-Her conducting appearances feature national events in Grand Rapids, Michigan, Fort Lauderdale, Florida, and Washington D.C., including the 1992 Presidential Inaugural and the 1993 March on Washington.
-Brown is honored to have worked with national artists Kristin Chenoweth, Sam Harris, and Marvin Matthews, along with local favorites, Denise Lee, Gary Lynn Floyd, and Liz Mikel.
+Dr. Brown is an active clinician in the Dallas area.
+Previous conducting positions include Director of Orchestra for Cathedral of Hope UCC and Artistic Director for The Women’s Chorus of Dallas.
+Conducting appearances feature events in Grand Rapids, Fort Lauderdale, Washington D.C., and Toronto, Canada.
+Brown is honored to have worked with Dallas Symphony Musicians Gary Levinson, Jolyon Pegis, and Maria Schleuning, international pianist, Dr. Baya Kakouberi, national artists Kristin Chenoweth, Sam Harris, and Marvin Matthews, along with local favorites, Denise Lee, Liz Mikel, Angie McWhirter, and pianist Arlington Jones.